pm-ten/pm-ten.github.io/_pages/news/en/39-aidii-congress.md

 ---
 key: news-39-aidii-congress
 title: AIDII 39th Congress
-abstract: "39th edition of the Congress of the Association of Industrial Hygienists.
-Paolo Brotto (PM_TEN CEO/CTO) will also speak to talk about carbon aerosol measurements."
-date: 2023-06-15
-image: media/news/39-aidii-congress.jpg
 ---

 We (also) talk about carbonaceous aerosol measurements with Paolo Brotto (PM_TEN CEO/CTO) at the Congress of the Association of Industrial Hygienists to be held in Arenzano between 14 and 16 June.